hikaru-nara/DASK/README.md

 * Developer should add new classes to these files to implement new features instead of editting the existing ones.
 * There are several command line args that effect which module to choose from the factories, see the code for details.

-## Kindly Note

-This Readme may not have covered everything.
-If anything is unclear, contact me on wechat.
-Thanks for your collaboration.